TypQxQ/kTAMV/readme.md

 5. If everything works, you can run `CV_CALIB_OFFSET`

 ## How it works
-One part runs as a Klipper plugin and the second part as a Web Server using Flask and It is trully multithreaded because the Webserver runs in it's own Python instance.
+One part runs as a Klipper plugin and the second part as a Web Server using Flask and Waitress.
+The part running inside Klipper must run inside the enviroment  managed by Klipper and does not need any extra componnts.
+The Server part meanwhile needs many specific components for image recognition, mathematics, statistics and web server.
-Being two diffrent programs that work together is especially usefull because Klipper needs realtime interaction with the printer mainboards and running as a Python application it cannot be trully multithreaded by itself.
+It is trully multithreaded because the Webserver runs in it's own Python instance and can ever run on a diffrent machine.
+Because Klipper needs realtime interaction with the printer mainboards and running as a Python application it cannot be trully multithreaded by itself.